infn-esc/esc21/basic/environment.md

 namely:

 * Enable the use of SSH keys in place of password authentication also from your laptop to `bastion`.
-You can reuse the keys you have already generate
+You can reuse the keys you have already generate.

-* Enable an SSH tunnel on `bastion` in order to be able to connect directly from your laptop to `esc`
+* Enable an SSH tunnel on `bastion` in order to be able to connect directly from your laptop to `esc`.

 In practice, adding something like the following to the `~/.ssh/config` file on your laptop should suffice: